 Morocco is exotic, tantalizing and incredibly beautiful.
 A feast for the senses and especially for the eyes.
 You could call it a photographer's wet dream.
 The endless hills of the desert, real life palaces, the impressive Kasbah of Ait Bennadou, and kittens galore in Essaouira - the options are endless.Mind you, for me, there is nothing like Marrakech.
 The colors, the textures, the beautiful chaos.
 If you have been there you can surely appreciate why I love this city so much.
 Taking pictures there never gets boring.

 Where to start?
-I’m glad you ask.
+I'm glad you ask.
 Let me take you on a visual journey to my favorite photogenic, instagrammable places in Marrakech.
-And in case you want to go there yourself, just follow this map for the exact spots.
+And in case you want to go there yourself, just you can find a map at the bottom of this post - skip ahead.

 #sunset // Jemaa el Fna